Spontaneous collective transport in a heat--bath: Discussion

 \section{Discussion}

 In this paper we have explored the thermal directed motion of various structures formed by interacting dimers whose constituent particles have a configuration dependent damping and diffusion related by the Stokes-Einstein (fluctuation-dissipation) relation.
 This configuration dependent damping/diffusion in a heat-bath basically drives the motion in the absence of any active force.
-It is very important to note that, in the absence of state dependent damping/diffusion i.e., when the constituent particles of dimer are similar, no such sustained directed motion of the structures formed are seen although all other parameters were kept fixed.
-That the conservative interaction parameters are kept the same can be seen in each case in the similarity of the structures formed in the symmetry-broken as well as in the symmetry-unbroken cases.
-These null results in the symmetry-unbroken cases stand as the proof that there indeed is present directed transport driven by thermal fluctuations in the presence of coordinate/state dependent damping and corresponding diffusion.

-The simulations done for the results of the present paper are plain Langevin dynamics with a thermal noise strength kept in consistence with the Stokes-Einstein relation.
-There is no so-called fluctuation-dissipation breaking force present in the models as far as the standard theory demands.
-Still there are directed motions characteristic to the structures formed are manifestly present whenever the constituent monomers of the dimers have an internal coordinate (state) dependent diffusivity which are not the same functions of the internal coordinate.
+The essential condition for the existence of such motions under symmetry broken by damping is that - run the dynamics in accordance with It\^o-convention - i.e. do not introduce any anticipating (correlated) noise as is done in Stratonovich or Stratonovich-like conventions.
+This means, while numerically evolving the given dynamics (Eq.6), at every time step ($\Delta t$) of evolution, we take the noise strength (diffusivity) to be determined by where the particle is sitting at the start of the interval $\Delta t$.
+This is the simplest way to implement It\^o-convention which perfectly corresponds to a thermal noise because it does not introduce any correlation.